 CCTV refers to the visual magnification technology originally used in surveillance cameras.
 In the blind community, a “CCTV” looks like a computer monitor elevated above a flat surface where you place your book, article, map, etc. A camera on the bottom of the monitor reads the text, magnifies it onto the screen, and produces an audio reading.
 Depending on your level of vision-impairment, this tool can equip you to read independently; in the past, I found CCTV particularly helpful when I had more sight.
 Here is a informative article by The Daily Texan about how CCTV’s serve students.
+Daily Texan

 While my iPhone helps me keep up with emails and messages, my iPad is better for surfing the web.
 Again, the VoiceOver and touchscreen features work very well in Apple products, allowing me to surf the web independently.